How to opt in for toast notifications (Windows Runtime apps)

 The following example shows the XML that is inserted in the package.appxmanifest file as a result of this option choice.
 The ToastCapable attribute is added to the manifest's VisualElements element.

-This example also shows the what you'lll add if you are creating the package.appxmanifest file manually, outside of Visual Studio.
+This example also shows what to add if you are creating the package.appxmanifest file manually, outside of Visual Studio.
 For more information, see How to create a package manifest manually.
 Note that while the Visual Studio option is "Yes", what is written to the package.appxmanifest file is "true".

 You can declare a background color and either light or dark text for your toast notification.
 Note that this setting also applies to your tiles—toast and tile notification background and text colors are always linked.